 Buffalo Youth Lacrosse Club provides lacrosse development and competition for boys and girls in grades 1-8.
-Participation is open to all Buffalo-Hanover-Montrose students and to students in neighboring communities without a youth lacrosse program.
+Participation is open to all Buffalo-Hanover-Montrose (Minnesota) students and to students in neighboring communities without a youth lacrosse program.

 YOUTH GIRL PLAYERS GOGGLES MUST HAVE THE MARKING: ASTM-F3077 or ASTM-F3077-17 are the acceptable wordings as long as they are associated with the SEI logo.
 SEE GIRLS TEAM PAGE FOR DETAILS AND LIST OF APPROVED GOGGLES.

 As a reminder, the implementation date for the previously-approved USA Lacrosse and NFHS rule change mandating that players' shoulder pads (1) be designed for lacrosse and (2) meet the NOCSAE ND200 standard remains January 1, 2022.

 This Jan.
 1, 2022, implementation date follows a 2019 rule change that required goalie chest protectors to be designed for lacrosse and meet the NOCSAE ND200 standard beginning Jan.
 1, 2021.

 USA Lacrosse encourages all players to purchase shoulder pads that meet NOCSAE ND200 before the upcoming January 1, 2022, implementation date for players' shoulder pads.
 The new shoulder pad requirement will become part of the coaches' certification to officials for all games played in 2022.